FlorianWolters/PHP-Component-Core-Enum/README.md

 **FlorianWolters\Component\Core\Enum** is a simple-to-use [PHP][17] component that provides type-safe enumerations in the [PHP][17] scripting language.

-The current version is *0.3.0-beta*, which means the API may change until version *1.0.0-stable*.
+The current version is *0.3.1-stable*, which means the API may change until version *1.0.0-stable*.

-Although the current version tag is *0.3.0-beta*, the function of this component an be considered as stable.
+Although the current version tag is *0.3.1-stable*, this component can be considered as stable.
 (Hint: The component has a code coverage via unit tests of 100%.)

 ## Introduction